 - Only has 8 minute flight time

-- Can’t control drone with smartphone
+- Can’t control the drone with a smartphone

-The Syma X5C Explorer comes fully assembled, cutting out some of the leg work before you can use it.
+The Syma X5C Explorer comes fully assembled, cutting out some of the legwork before you can use it.
 For this very reason, it’s perfect for beginners.
 With a 720p HD camera and around 30 mins of video time, this drone is especially good for those who wish to take up flying as a hobby.
 Perhaps the most surprising feature of the Syma is the picture quality.
 Coming in at less than the UDI U818A, the quality is so much better, and is probably the best that you can get for below £100.
 It’s cheap and cheerful and probably the best drone you can get for that price.
 Though the Syma X5C Explorer is cheap, it still offers surprisingly good picture quality, making it a great choice for beginners to learn to pilot.

 - Good picture quality